imanghafoori1/laravel-decorator/README.md

 1 - Is a "callable" (python is an animal)

-2 - It takes a "callable" as it's only argument (a python swallow an other animal animal)
+2 - It takes a "callable" as it's only argument (a python swallow an other animal)

 3 - It returns a new "callable" (and turns into a bloated animal surrounding it.)